djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ![alt text](assets/image29.png)

 Note that the extraction process can take a couple of minutes.
-After it completes, your file explorer window should show the extracted files in the wxo_dev_edition folder.
-If they were placed into a subfolder, you can cut and paste them.
+After it completes, your file explorer window should show the extracted files in the `wxo_dev_edition` folder.
+If they are placed into a subfolder, you can cut and paste them.

 ![alt text](assets/image30.png)

 #### VS Code

-VS Code is already installed on the Windows based virtual machine.
+VS Code is already installed on the Windows-based virtual machine.
 To open it, simply type "code" into the search field at the bottom left of the screen.
-The "VS Code" app will automatically be offered as a choice and you cna open it by clicking on the app icon.
+The "VS Code" app will automatically be offered as a choice, and you can open it by clicking on the app icon.

 ![alt text](assets/image31.png)